Alex-SA1/Efficient-Study-Platform/README.md

 ![account-modified](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/account_modified.png?raw=true)

-From this page you can also view and manage your friend requests.
+From the account page you can also view and manage your friend requests.

 ![friend-requests-inbox](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/friend-requests-inbox.png?raw=true)

 ------------

 #### To-do App Pages
-![tasks-1](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/tasks_1.png?raw=true)

-Here is the place where you can manage your tasks.
+A place where you can manage your tasks.
 You can create, update, delete or filter them.

 By default, the newest created tasks are displayed first and the completed ones last.

+![tasks-1](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/tasks_1.png?raw=true)

+The deadline has to be a future date, otherwise an error message will be shown after submitting the form and the task won't be created.

+You can select a tag for you task only from the available ones.

 ![create-task-1](https://github.com/Alex-SA1/Efficient-Study-Platform/blob/main/images/create_task_1.png?raw=true)